-- What type of professional development, networking, and learning have you experienced from these communities?
+- What type of professional development, networking opportunities, and learning activities have you experienced in these communities?

-- What benefits, challenges, and affordances occur within this networked practice?
+- What benefits, challenges, and affordances occur within your networked practice?

 This research project is being conducted by Dr. Paul Eaton (Sam Houston State University) and Dr. Laura Pasquini (University of North Texas) and has been approved by the SHSU Institutional Review Board (#30423) and the UNT Institutional Review Board (#16-310).
-[IRB: irb-16-310-pasquini-approval-letter]
+[IRB: IRB 16-310 Pasquini Continuation Approval Letter 2018-2019]